 A request to annex one parcel, 0.44 acres, located at 249 Abraham Avenue.
-The Rohner Annexation consists of one parcel that contains two condominium units.
-The total annexation area consists of 1.63 acres, containing 51,595 square feet of public right-of-way.
+The Rohner Annexation consists of one parcel that contains two condominium a.
+Referral of Petition, Setting a Hearing and Exercising Land Use Jurisdiction b.

-Resolution No. 37-12-A Resolution Referring a Petition to the City Council for the Annexation of Lands to the City of Grand Junction, Colorado, Setting a Hearing on Such Annexation, and Exercising Land Use Control, Rohner Annexation, Located at 249 Abraham Avenue b.
 Setting a Hearing on Proposed Ordinance

+Resolution No. 37-12-A Resolution Referring a Petition to the City Council for the Annexation of Lands to the City of Grand Junction, Colorado, Setting a Hearing on Such Annexation, and Exercising Land Use Control, Rohner Annexation, Located at 249 Abraham Avenue